absoluteyl/file-stashes/README.md

 ## Prerequisites

-The setups steps expect following tools installed on the system.
+The following tools are developed basd on the following versions.
+Other versions may work but not tested.

 * Ruby version: 3.2.2
 * Rails version: 7.1.2
-* MySQL version: 5.7
-* Redis version: 5.0.6

 1. Check out the repository